SeanKohlbrenner/Computational-Cancer-Biology/README.md

 Beerenwinkel N, Greenman CD, Langergren J (2016) Computational Cancer Biology: An Evolutionary Perspective.
 PLoS Comput Biol 12(2): e1004717.doi:10.1371/journal.pcbi.1004717.

 <sup>This is an open access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.</sup>

+Images used in this repository come from the above paper and [Pixabay.com](https://pixabay.com/service/license/)